I know you are ready for 2021 marketing trends because you read this blog and tons of other marketing blogs, right?

 There actually isn’t much wrong with it.
 It’s a great tool, especially considering that it’s free.

-But here is the thing… marketing has been changing.
+But marketing is changing.
 New channels are being constantly introduced, such as voice search.

-And transactions no longer are as simple as someone coming and buying from you and that’s it.
+Transactions no longer are as simple as someone coming to your site from an ad and buying.

 This has caused companies to start using analytics solutions that tie into their database better, such as Amplitude.
-Or better yet, you are seeing a big push into business intelligence.
+Or better yet, you will see a big push into business intelligence.